Mosesoyet/alx-pre_course/README.md

-# alx-pre_course
+# First file

-This is my first file created in this repo.
+This file was created early on but it's modified
-## Details
-Done on Aug, 6th 2021

-Moses Oyet David.